mcclory/Security-Infrastructure/README.md

 export CLI_PROMPT=TRUE
 ```

-Options and arguments can be passed in via prompt or in non-interactive mode depending on whether or not this enmvironment variable is set.
+Options and arguments can be passed in via prompt or in non-interactive mode depending on whether or not this environment variable is set.

 # Process Flows